Hebrews 12:4-11

 <> I am grateful for his personal care and interaction.

+Endurance under God’s corrective hand validates our familial relationship.
+The Lord does not treat us as enemies He hates – but as children He loves.
 The related concepts of fatherly chastisement and sonship are inseparable.
 “What son is he whom the Father chastens not?”
 The question is rhetorical and the answer is obvious.
-Instead of asking this question when disciplined by God, many ask why this is happening to them and what they did to deserve it.
-They refuse to believe trials can benefit them in any way.
+Instead of asking this question when disciplined by God, many tend to ask, “Why this is happening to me?” or “What did I do to deserve this?”
+They refuse to believe trials are actually beneficial.
 God’s correction is always fair, but He is not obligated to explain why.
-Inappropriate responses to discipline include totally rejecting it, accepting it resentfully or enduring it with an attitude of self-pity.
+Inappropriate responses to discipline include totally rejecting it, accepting it resentfully, or enduring it with an attitude of self-pity.

 v.
 8